 SPONSORED – It’s no secret that I love everything about Iceland.
 There are so many incredible things to do and see there that make each visit an adventure.
 My recent trip was no exception as I went on an incredible tour of lava and ice caves with Reykjavik Sightseeing.

 I was super excited to get back to Iceland finally.
 As my flight was delayed, I was worried that I would miss the whole tour by arriving late.
 Luckily for me, we landed on time, and I had enough time to get to my hotel, change and leave my luggage before heading out for the lava and ice tour.

 We started our journey in the wee hours of the day.
 It just started to snow, and I felt like we were in a giant snow globe.
 The thick snow was falling quite heavily and everything looked so magical.
 Somewhere along the way, the snow gave way to sunshine and blue skies.
 The almost two-hour journey was pretty neat, but I slept through most of it, only catching small glimpses of the landscape as I occasionally came awake.

-The bus left us outside the Húsafell hotel, which serves as a lovely spot to stay and is a central stop area for the tours for lava and ice caves.
+The bus left us outside the Húsafell hotel, which serves as a lovely spot to stay and is a central stop area for the tours of the lava and ice caves.
 We were split into two groups and completed the rest of the journey in monster trucks with giant wheels.
 As I get motion sickness, I got to sit in the front with the driver.
 While this has been a bummer while going on school trips, this time, I got an amazing look at the scenery during our 30 minutes or so ride.

 Ice cave at the Langjökull glacier